The benefits of journaling: why it works (and how to start)

 Always a door in

 Some days you want silence; some days you want a path.
-You can start where you are—what happened, what it stirred, what you want to leave behind for tonight.
+You can start where you are with what happened, what it stirred, and what you want to leave behind for tonight.
 That “I have nothing to say” week-one stall is the thing that quietly kills the habit, so we try to take that part off your plate.

 Space to go past the skin of the day